emperorofmars/stf-unity/readme.md

 It is possible to create assets of the type `STF.addon`.
 These provide a list of nodes that can be of the types `STF.appendage_node` and `STF.patch_node`.
 They target the nodes of other assets and either parent themselves to the target (appendage) or add their child nodes and components to the target (patch).

 That way it becomes trivial for a third party to create assets like a set of clothing for a base character model.
-This STF importer scans the Unity project for STF addons targeting an asset and presents the user with a simple checkbox to apply it.
+The STF importer scans the Unity project for STF addons targeting the selected asset and presents the user with a simple checkbox to apply it.

 ![Screenshot of an STF file's inspector in Unity, containing a list of detected addons, with a checkbox to apply it to the current model.](./doc/img/import_settings_addons.png)